-An Application Form will be submitted to DEA&DP.
-A Post-Application Scoping Process (i.e. Draft Scoping Report) will be undertaken to identify potential issues and impacts associated with the proposed development of the Bonathaba Dam.
+An Application Form was submitted to the DEA&DP.
+A Draft Scoping Report (this report) has been undertaken to identify potential issues and impacts associated with the proposed development of the Bonathaba Dam.

 The principles of environmental management as set out in section 2 of NEMA have been taken into account.
-The principles pertinent to this activity include:
+The principles pertaining to this activity include:

-- People and their needs will be placed at the forefront while serving their physical, psychological, developmental, cultural and social interests.
-The activity seeks to provide additional employment and economic development opportunities, which are a local and national need the proposed activity is expected to have a beneficial impact on people, especially developmental and social benefits, as well providing additional employment and economic development opportunities. - Development will be socially, environmentally, and economically sustainable.
-Where disturbance of ecosystems, loss of biodiversity, pollution and degradation, and landscapes and sites that constitute the nation's cultural heritage cannot be avoided, are minimised and remedied.
+- People and their needs will be placed at the forefront while serving their physical, psychological, developmental, cultural, and social interests.
+The activity seeks to provide additional employment and economic development opportunities, which are a local and national need the proposed activity is expected to have a beneficial impact on people, especially developmental and social benefits, as well as providing additional employment and economic development opportunities. - The development will be socially, environmentally, and economically sustainable.
+Where disturbance of ecosystems, loss of biodiversity, pollution, and degradation, and landscapes and sites that constitute the nation's cultural heritage cannot be avoided, are minimized and remedied.
 The impact that the activity will potentially have on these will be considered, and mitigation measures will be put in place potential impacts have been identified and considered, and any further potential impacts will be identified during the public participation process.
-Mitigation measures will be included in the EMP. - Where waste cannot be avoided, it will be minimised and remedied through the implementation and adherence of the Environmental Management Programme (EMPr) this will be included in the EIR. - The use of non-renewable natural resources will be responsible and equitable. - The negative impacts on the environment and on people's environmental rights will be anticipated, investigated and prevented, and where they cannot be prevented, will be minimised and remedied. - The interests, needs and values of all interested and affected parties will be taken into account in any decisions through the Public Participation Process. - The social, economic and environmental impacts of the activity will be considered, assessed and evaluated, including the disadvantages and benefits. - The effects of decisions on all aspects of the environment and all people in the environment will be taken into account, by pursuing what is considered the best practicable environmental option.
+Mitigation measures will be included in the EMP. - Where waste cannot be avoided, it will be minimized and remedied through the implementation and adherence of the Environmental Management Programme (EMPr) this will be included in the EIR. - The use of non-renewable natural resources will be responsible and equitable. - The negative impacts on the environment and people's environmental rights will be anticipated, investigated, and prevented, and where they cannot be prevented, will be minimized and remedied. - The interests, needs, and values of all interested and affected parties will be taken into account in any decisions through the Public Participation Process. - The social, economic, and environmental impacts of the activity will be considered, assessed, and evaluated, including the disadvantages and benefits. - The effects of decisions on all aspects of the environment and all people in the environment will be taken into account, by pursuing what is considered the best practicable environmental option.